UWPRG/MOLSIM/Homeworks/Homework_w03/README.md

 ## Automating the process
 I highly recommend that you create a bash script to automate this process for you.
 Otherwise, things can become very unorganized very quickly.

 An example of what that for-loop may look like is shown below.
 You can modify it to actually run each of the short simulations successively.
+Go ahead and copy this script into a file and run it to see how it works.
+(You may need to clean up any directories that it makes.)

 ```bash
 # Some other lines may need to be added as needed, for copying files possibly.